openeuler-mirror/stratovirt/docs/boot.md

 ### 1. Build kernel

-The microvm machine type of StratoVirt supports PE or bzImage (only x86_64) format kernel images on both x86_64 and aarch64 platforms.
+The microvm machine type of StratoVirt supports PE or bzImage format kernel images on x86_64 platforms, and supports PE format kernel images on aarch64 platforms.
 Kernel image can be built with following steps:

 1. Firstly, get the openEuler kernel source code with: